galister/wlx-overlay-s/README.md

 In case screens were selected in the wrong order:

 - Go to Settings and press `Clear PipeWire tokens` and then `Restart software`
-- Pay attention to your notifications, it tells you in which order to pick the screens.
+- Pay attention to your notifications, which tell you in which order to pick the screens.
-- If notifications don't show, try start WayVR from the terminal and look for instructions in there.
+- If notifications don't show, try starting WayVR from the terminal and look for instructions in there.

 **WiVRn users**: Select WayVR from the `Application` drop-down.
 If there's no such entry, select `Custom` and browse to your WayVR executable or AppImage.

 **Envision users**: Go to the Plugins menu and select the WayVR plugin.
 This will download and run the AppImage version of the overlay.
-In order to run a standalone installation (for instance from the AUR), create a bash script containing `wayvr --openxr --show` and then set this bash script as a custom Envision plugin.
+To run a standalone installation (for instance, from the AUR), create a bash script containing `wayvr --openxr --show` and then set this bash script as a custom Envision plugin.

-This will show a home environment with headset passthrough by default or a [customizable background](https://github.com/wlx-team/wayvr/wiki/OpenXR-Skybox)!
+This will show a home environment with headset passthrough enabled by default or a [customizable background](https://github.com/wlx-team/wayvr/wiki/OpenXR-Skybox)!

 **SteamVR users**: WayVR will register itself for auto-start, so there is no need to start it every time.
 Disclaimer: SteamVR will sometimes disregard this and not start WayVR anyway.